 Current Student Scholarships

-The UNIversity Scholarship Application is your online resource for searching and applying for scholarships at the University of Northern Iowa.
+The UNI Scholarship Application is your online resource for searching and applying for scholarships at the University of Northern Iowa.
 Be sure to begin your search and application process early and check carefully for scholarship deadlines.
-The deadline for most scholarships is February 15, and the application is available between September and April 1.
+The deadline for most scholarships is January 15, and the application is available between September and April 1.
 Be sure to check back in September each year so that you can begin the application process early for the upcoming school year.

 Graduate students should check with the Graduate College and their academic department to inquire about and apply for graduate scholarship opportunities.